wikimedia/mediawiki-api-demos/README.md

 ```

 ### Contributing code samples
 First, propose an idea for a code sample, demo app, etc. by creating an issue around it in the repository.
 After discussing your idea with the repo contributors, start working, and then send a pull request, when you've your changes ready to be accepted/ merged!
-You can autogenerate python files for GET Requests demos where feasible by following the instructions below:
+You can autogenerate python and javascript files for GET Requests demos where feasible by following the instructions below:
 ```
 $ cd MediaWiki-Action-API-Code-Samples
 $ Add module information to `modules.json`